City-Bureau/city-scrapers-template/docs/04-development.md

 You can find more details on setting up these tools and other common issues in [Setup Help](/docs/setup-help/).

 ## Clone the Repository
-These steps are the same, regardless of which option below you choose.

 1. Fork the [Pittsburgh City Scrapers repository](https://github.com/pgh-public-meetings/city-scrapers-pitt/)